Behaviour & Relationships

 THE POWER OF ROUTINES

 Routines allow our pupils to feel secure and safe.
-Research shows, when children feel secure and safe, they are more resilient and able to cope better with stress.
+Research shows, when children feel secure and safe, they are more resilient and better equipped to cope with stress.
 Cooks Spinney promotes routines across the school day including the use of visual timetables in every classroom.

 At the start of the school day (an important time for pupils to settle), Cooks Spinney uses a securing routine of; register, free breakfast, daily mile and assembly before the main lessons begin at 9.30am.
 For most pupils, this routine adds to their feeling of security and will proactively reduce stress and anxiety which may lead to unwanted behaviour.